About our analysis

 How the data was produced

 There are many data sources used to produce our index.
-Some of these, such as the Labour Force Survey, involve analysing raw individual level data before our indicators can be created.
+Some of these, such as the LFS, involve analysing raw individual level data before our indicators can be created.

 Other sources, such as the educational attainment statistics from the Department of Education, have already been analysed, with the statistics readily available in the public domain.

-See our technical annex for more details of our main data sources and the methodology of each of our indicators.
+See our full technical annex on GOV.UK for more details of our main data sources and the methodology of each of our indicators.

 Socio-economic background